 In a partial shoulder replacement procedure, also called hemiarthroplasty, the surgeon substitutes the ball, while preserving the patient’s original socket.

-Numerous conditions can cause shoulder pain and disability, and lead patients to contemplate shoulder joint replacement surgery.
-In this article, we are going to present 5 main ones.
+It is important for patients to understand numerous conditions can cause shoulder pain and disability.
+Eventually, this may lead patients to contemplate shoulder joint replacement surgery.

 1. Osteoarthritis (Degenerative Joint Disease)

 Essentially, osteoarthritis is the breakdown of the cartilage between joints.
 It is not only painful but causes debilitating inflammation in the affected joints.